Published on September 30th, 2013 | by Ian Garstang0

 The LEGO Movie Videogame (Xbox One)

-Having not seen the movie yet (even though I have been told good things) this game follow Emmett on his quest to save they world with a myriad of over 90 random characters including Batman, Superman, Wonder Woman, the Green Ninja, Gandalf, Shakespeare, Cleopatra and more.
-If you are a huge fan of the movie then this could be fun, however, the gaming press has suggested that the games graphics are up to par with other Lego games and it does suffer from some glitches.
+This game follows Emmett on his quest to save they world with a myriad of over 90 random characters including Batman, Superman, Wonder Woman, the Green Ninja, Gandalf, Shakespeare, Cleopatra and many more.
+If you are a huge fan of the movie then this could be a lot of fun, however, the gaming press has suggested that the games graphics are not up to par with other Lego games and it does suffer from some glitches.